oemof/oemof-solph/docs/usage.rst

 Electrical line.

-.. note:: See the :py:class:`~oemof.solph.custom.ElectricalLine` class for all parameters and the mathematical background.
+.. note:: See the :py:class:`~oemof.solph.custom.electrical_line.ElectricalLine` class for all parameters and the mathematical background.

 .. _oemof_solph_custom_link_label: